 Auto rebalancing and tax-loss harvesting are two of the biggest extra features, and you’ll want to check for others, because robo-advisors may offer a variety of different features:

 - SoFi Automated Investing offers career coaching and networking events as some of many extras.

-- Ellevest offers access to career coaches, a cash management account and online workshops.
+- Ellevest offers access to education and online workshops.

 - Wealthfront offers special investment funds for clients with higher account balances and a wider range of available investment funds than many rivals.

 So it’s important to look around and find the features that provide you additional value.

 Beyond these automatic features, you may want a robo-advisor that offers more comprehensive financial planning.
 These robo-advisors may get your financial house in order by looking at your spending, saving and other aspects of your financial life, with investing as part of the picture.

 For example, you may be able to link your financial accounts with the robo-advisor and get a full “real time” view of your finances, where your money is going and where it could go instead.